EDUCATION

 Sponsored

-What are Paramedic to RN Bridge Programs?
+What Are Paramedic to RN Bridge Programs?

 Paramedics who want to build on their extensive medical training and experience to pursue an RN degree can do so through a Paramedic-to-RN bridge program.
 These accelerated programs provide the education and training needed to make the transition from one career to the other while allowing you to continue working.

 Paramedic-to-RN bridge programs can lead to an Associate’s Degree in Nursing or a Bachelor of Science in Nursing degree.
-Both of these degrees provide courses in nursing theory and patient care planning, as well as other pertinent classes and clinical training experience.
+Both of these degrees provide courses in nursing theory and patient care planning, as well as other pertinent classes and clinical training experiences.

 At the end of either program, your final step will be to take the NCLEX-RN exam, which provides certification as a registered nurse, and to apply for your RN license through your state’s Board of Nursing.